Low-energy behavior of $E2$ strength functions

 \section{Results}

 Average calculated $B(E2)$ values in 100 keV wide energy bins of initial excitation energy of positive-parity and negative-parity states in $^{94}$Mo are shown in Figs.~\ref{fig:94MoPExE2} and \ref{fig:94MoNExE2}, respectively.
 The $B(E2)$ values are separately shown for transitions with $J_f = J_i - 2$, $J_f = J_i + 2$, and $J_f = J_i, J_i \pm 1$.
-The latter represent the $E2$ admixtures to the $M1$ transitions discussed in Ref.~\cite{sch13}.